solana-labs/solana/book/src/cross-program-invocation.md

 }
 ```

-The above code would require that the `token` crate be dynamically
+The above code would require that the `token` crate be dynamically linked,
-linked, so that a custom linker could could intercept calls and
+so that a custom linker could intercept calls and validate accesses to
-validate accesses to `keyed_accounts`.
-That is, even though the client
+`keyed_accounts`.
+That is, even though the client intends to modify both
-intends to modify both `token` and `acme` accounts, only `token` program is
+`token` and `acme` accounts, only `token` program is permitted to modify
-permitted to modify the `token` account, and only the `acme` program is
+the `token` account, and only the `acme` program is permitted to modify
-permitted to modify the `acme` account.
+the `acme` account.

 Backing off from that ideal cross-program call, a slightly more
 verbose solution is to expose token's existing `process_instruction()`